 - Extra virgin olive oil or avocado oil – both are keto-friendly oil, packed with healthy omega fatty acids.

 - Smoked paprika to serve – or paprika, but really, smoked paprika brings this dip to the next level!

+- Use a food processor for an ultra-creamy texture.
+Add the cooled, steamed cauliflower, tahini, olive oil, salt, garlic cloves, and lemon juice in the food processor.
 Process the keto hummus for at least one minute until it forms a smooth and creamy paste.